Edson B. Olds: American Civil War

 During the Civil War, Olds was outspoken in his opposition to the policies of the Radical Republicans.
 On July 27, 1862, an unnamed resident of Lancaster, Ohio sent Governor David Tod a letter about Olds.
 In the letter, he accused Olds of discouraging enlistments.
 He attributed a statement to Olds accusing the government of “tyranny engaged in a war to destroy the Union, overthrow the Constitution, and liberate the slaves.”
 Tod sent a copy of the letter to William H. Seward.
 In his letter to Seward, Tod stated that Olds was a “shrewd, cunning man, with capacity for great mischief, and should at once be put out of the way.”

+Arrest

 Olds was arrested by military authorities on August 12, 1862.
 He was confined at Fort Lafayette.
 He refused to take an oath of allegiance and was discharged on December 15, 1862.
 Olds was reputed to have said about Tod in one of his speeches: “the Governor would like to send the Democrats to the war, so as to keep them away from the polls, and retain Republicans at home, in order to save their votes for the party.”

 Olds suffered from bouts of acute dysentery and was recuperating at the time of his arrest.

+State legislature

 While in prison, he was again elected a member of the Ohio House of Representatives.
 After his release from prison, Olds served in the house from 1862 to 1866.
 Following his retirement from political life, he resumed his various mercantile pursuits.